Yingshu-Li/DRRG-V/README.md

 ## Acknowledgments
 The code is largely based on the [LLaVA-NeXT](https://github.com/LLaVA-VL/LLaVA-NeXT), [MAmmoTH-VL](https://github.com/MAmmoTH-VL/MAmmoTH-VL), [lmms-eval](https://github.com/EvolvingLMMs-Lab/lmms-eval) and [dLLM-cache](https://github.com/maomaocun/dLLM-cache/tree/main).
 We thank the authors for their great work.

-We are also very grateful to Chengyue for helping us adapt [Fast-dLLM](https://github.com/NVlabs/Fast-dLLM), which accelerates the generation process.
+We are also very grateful to Chengyue for helping us adapt [Fast-dLLM](https://github.com/NVlabs/Fast-dLLM), which significantly accelerates the generation process.

 ## Citation